RELEASED: Public: 2014-03-18

 CloudBees Internal Ticket: RM-2328

-Restarting the Jenkins master may kill even a detached script running on a master executor.
-It is advisable to run builds on slaves.
+Restarting the Jenkins controller may kill even a detached script running on a controller executor.
+It is advisable to run builds on agents.

 CloudBees Internal Ticket: RM-2327